Skip to main content

 Catch duplication

-If the user suspects a different team already does this work, search across teams or business units for similar processes and traverse the graph for related entities.
+If the user suspects a different team already does this work, run search again with broader queries — task name, system, business outcome — across the whole workspace.
+If results look similar to the current process, fetch each candidate and compare steps and observations side by side.
 Surface the duplicate set with process IDs.